datanav/docs/configuration.rst

    * - ``type``
      - String
      - The type of source, it is a enumeration with values from the list of supported sources.
 See the details in the documentation of each of the sources.
-If omitted from a pipe declaration, it is assumed to be a relational type source.
+If omitted from a pipe declaration, it is assumed to be a sql type source.
-     - "source:relational"
+     - "source:sql"
      - No

    * - ``supports_since``